-Lake Chickamauga ranks 2nd In the ENTIRE U.S. for bass fishing
+Fun fact: Lake Chickamauga ranks 2nd In the ENTIRE U.S. for bass fishing.

-Keep scrolling to learn about the variety of bass that can be caught on Lake Chickamauga, as well as some pro tips!
+Keep scrolling to see the variety of bass that can be caught on Lake Chickamauga, as well as some pro tips!

 Largemouth Bass Fishing on Lake Chickamauga

-Due to the Tennessee Wildlife Resources Agency (TWRA) Florida Largemouth Bass Stocking Project in 2000 (where 3 Million+ fingerlings were stocked), the Chickamauga Reservoir has proved to be a great place to get hooked on a Largemouth Bass.
+Thanks to the Tennessee Wildlife Resources Agency’s (TWRA) Florida Largemouth Bass Stocking Project in 2000, which introduced over 3 million fingerlings, Chickamauga Reservoir has become a premier destination for Largemouth Bass fishing enthusiasts.

-The most recent TWRA survey has shown that in result of the Stocking Project, the average weight of Largemouth Bass in Lake Chickamauga has doubled since 2000, as well an increased abundance of Largemouth Bass registered over 15 inches.
+Recent TWRA surveys reveal that the Stocking Project has led to a significant increase in the average weight of Largemouth Bass in Lake Chickamauga since 2000, with a notable rise in the abundance of Largemouth Bass exceeding 15 inches.

 Book a Fishing Trip on Lake Chickamauga | Fishing Report for Lake Chickamauga